Last updated on October 9th, 2020 at 11:30 am

 The easiest way to understand the German Volume Training Protocol is 10 sets of 10 repetitions, a rest period need to be between 75-90 seconds.

 Loaded weight should be about 60% of your one-rep max.
 To get the best benefits of GVT, you are advised to include compound movements in exercise plans.
-Most common movements are –
+The most common GVT movements are –

 - Bench press